Also called low T, it is a term used by doctors to describe an abnormal hormone testosterone level.

 What are the complications?

 The complications of low T vary between individuals.
-For adult men, the most common symptom of erectile dysfunction can lead to stress, depression or marital discord and low sexual desire, except for erectile dysfunction of the penis; Similar complications can occur in women.
+For adult men, the most common symptom of erectile dysfunction can lead to stress, depression or marital discord, and intense sexual desire, except for erectile dysfunction of the penis; Similar complications can occur in women.

 Additionally, muscle mass, bone density, and fertility can be reduced.